 Apply a WATERCOLOR filter from filter gallery to the duplicated layer.
 Double-click on the LAYER NAME in the LAYER STACK and rename this duplicated layer as “Watercolor Filter”.

 Select the original layer and NOT the “Watercolor Filter”.
 Go to Image > Adjustments > Threshold.
 Name this original layer as “Threshold Effect”.

-Below are some watercolor brush splatter images (not brushes).
+Below are some watercolor brush splatter images (these are NOT BRUSH FILES!).
 Right click to download and open them in Photoshop.

 Alternately, you could use your own watercolor spatter brushes by right clicking on the following brush files and installing them, just as you did in the "Oriental Painting Project."